 Blogging scares me and it should scare you too.
 In fact, all Christians should approach any form of social media with fear and trembling.
-I have been in Christian ministry for seven years now and have benefited much from the online writing of others, but I have avoided any writing endeavor of my own because of this fear.
+I have been in Christian ministry for years and have benefited much from the online writing of others, but I have avoided any writing endeavor of my own because of this fear.
 I fear blogging because I know what is in man and more specifically what is in me.

 The Danger Within Us